GeVic/API-Testing/README.md

 # API-Testing
-This is a sample API showing basics steps in creating API and its testing.
+This is a sample/tutorial API showing basics steps in creating API and its testing.
 Micro web framework written in python called Flask is used

 ## Type of testing performed
 Though there are many frameworks for testing like nose, doctest or unittest2 and others but unittest is the one used in this Flask Application.